chfw/bryecharts/README.md

 ## License

-bryecharts will be released under the MIT License.
+bryecharts.js will be released under the MIT License.
 See LICENSE for more information.